admin-shell-io/id/aas/3/0/RC01/README.md

  [http://admin-shell.io/aas/3/0/RC01/File](http://admin-shell.io/aas/3/0/RC01/File) The File class as defined in Details of the 'Asset Administration Shell - Part 1 - Version 3.0RC01'.

+## File/mimeType
+ Mime type of the content of the File.

+ [https://admin-shell.io/aas/3/0/RC01/File/mimeType](https://admin-shell.io/aas/3/0/RC01/File/mimeType) The attribute mimeType of the File class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01

+## File/value
+ Path and name of the referenced file (with file extension).
+The path can be absolute or relative.

+ [https://admin-shell.io/aas/3/0/RC01/File/value](https://admin-shell.io/aas/3/0/RC01/File/value) The attribute value of the File class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01

 ## Formula